jnsebgosselin/gwhat/docs/about_gwhat.rst

 Copyright
 -----------------------------------------------

-This document is Copyright © 2017 by the GWHAT Documentation Team.
+`This document` is Copyright © 2017 by the GWHAT Documentation Team.
 Contributors are listed below.
 You may distribute it and/or modify it under the terms of the `Creative Commons Attribution 4.0 International License`_.
 All trademarks within this guide belong to their legitimate owners.

-GWHAT source code is Copyright © 2014-2017 by GWHAT development team.
+`GWHAT's source code` is Copyright © 2014-2017 by GWHAT development team.
 Contributors are listed below.
 GWHAT is free software: you can redistribute it and/or modify it under the terms of the `GNU General Public License`_ as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the `GNU General Public License`_ for more details.

-_Creative Commons Attribution 4.0 International License: https://creativecommons.org/licenses/by/4.0/
+.. _Creative Commons Attribution 4.0 International License: https://creativecommons.org/licenses/by/4.0/
-_GNU General Public License: https://www.gnu.org/licenses/gpl-3.0.en.html
+.. _GNU General Public License: https://www.gnu.org/licenses/gpl-3.0.en.html

 Contributors
 -----------------------------------------------